British Parliament votes to ask E.U. for delay amid political gridlock

 May has made a deal with the E.U., but it has been overwhelmingly rejected twice in the House of Commons.

-With a "no-deal" Brexit looming as the default position, lawmakers on Thursday instructed May to go back to E.U. officials and seek an extension on the deadline to give them more time to sort things out.

-May will most likely make a third attempt to push her unpopular deal through next week, ahead of what looks to be a crunch E.U. summit scheduled for Thursday and Friday.
+May will most likely make a third attempt to push this through next week, ahead of what looks to be a crunch E.U. summit scheduled for Thursday and Friday.
+It will be the same proposal rejected twice before, but she will be hoping that the looming "no deal Brexit" will spook enough lawmakers into supporting her.

+If May's deal were to finally pass next week, which would need a colossal overhaul of the parliamentary arthritic, Thursday's motion says she should still ask for a brief extension until June 30, just to give her enough time to finalize her deal.

+If the deal fails for a third time, the motion says May will likely need to ask for a longer extension, which could have the U.K. taking part in the upcoming European elections.